Burn the Sky

 Time Travel consequences

-There are a few different theories of time travel-
+There are a few common theories behind time travel:

-Alternative timeline - “…the time continuum has been disrupted, creating this new temporal event sequence, resulting in this alternate reality” (Zemeckis & Gale, 1989).
-Anything you do in the past skews off into a new timeline and doesn’t affect the space-time continuum.
+“…the time continuum has been disrupted, creating this new temporal event sequence, resulting in this alternate reality."

 This image reminds me of ‘The Time Machine’ from the 1960 movie titled the same.